 “For the wages of sin is death, but the free gift of God is eternal life in Jesus Christ our Lord.”(Romans 3:23)

 Yet, God still loves us and wants to restore our relationship with him.
-To reconcile mankind to himself, God sent his only son, Jesus, whose birth we celebrate on Christmas, to live in this dark world to provide all with an unfailing hope.
+To reconcile humanity to himself, God sent his only son, Jesus, whose birth we celebrate on Christmas, to provide all with an unfailing hope.
 Jesus lived a perfect life, died a brutal death to pay the penalty for our sins, and rose from the dead to demonstrate his power over sin and death.

 “That if you confess with your mouth Jesus is Lord, and believe in your heart that God raised him from the dead, you will be saved.”(Romans 10:9)